HackTheSolarSystem/MineralMapping/README.md

 ### Solution Description

 In this project we explored a few different options for classifying minerals based on the intensities of constituent elements in
 EMPA results.
-All of our approaches involved treating the intensity images as a set of n-dimesional points (1 dimension per consituent element) and classifying within that space.
+All of our approaches involved treating the intensity images as a set of n-dimensional points (1 dimension per constituent element) and classifying within that space.
 The approaches we explored were:
 1. Linear classification via SVM
 2. Random forest classification
 3. Nearest neighbor classification